EasternEdgeRobotics/Software_2024/README.md

 This guide will allow you to run the backend and frontend application on a Raspberry Pi or any computer running Debian or Ubuntu (as well as likely other Linux flavours).

 ### Step 1
-If you are intending to run docker on a Raspberry Pi running Raspberry Pi OS (tested with Bookworm), copy over the Software 2024 directory using scp to the  type the following into the terminal.
+If you are intending to run docker on a Raspberry Pi running Raspberry Pi OS (tested with Bookworm), copy over the Software 2024 directory (can use scp over the network).
+Navigate to the Software 2024 directory on the Raspberry Pi and type the following into the terminal.
 ```
 . all_in_one_pi4_installer.sh
 ```
 Installation is done, including backend, frontend, and the camera streamer.
-If this is a Raspberry Pi, it should now be ready to drive the bot provided access to an i2c bus with the correct components.
+The Raspberry Pi, should now be ready to drive the bot provided access to an i2c bus with the correct components.

-## Software 2024 Docker Installation for Windows or Mac (Recommended for backend development on a non-linux machine)
+## Software 2024 Docker Installation for Windows, Mac, or other desktop OS (Recommended for Development)

 ### Step 1